 Where to stay in Orange?

-Fun things to do in orange NSW
+Fun things to do in Orange NSW

 Feel free to use this article as a weekend itinerary to Orange.
+Below are the orange attractions that are worth visiting.

 1. Visit wineries in Orange

 The first fun things in orange are to visit the wineries.
-I had a Quest Hotel stay package that came with Philip Shaw wine tour.
+I had a Quest Hotel stay package that came with a Philip Shaw wine tour.
 It was fun to learn about their exclusive winemaking process and try some of their best wines that came with a plate of nibbles.
 Wines were also available for purchase by the glass or bottle to enjoy on the deck overlooking their massive fireplace and vineyard.

 You could be sipping on wine and nibbling at a very delicious cheese platter and next minute, having a great time wandering around the vineyard, learning about wine from the expert, meeting other fellow wine enthusiasts, and the cute farm dog!
-Needless to say, wine tasting tours are a good source of entertainment in orange.
+Needless to say, wine-tasting tours are a good source of entertainment in Orange.

 2. Hike at the Mount Canobolas